dotnet/csharpstandard/standard/types.md

 At run-time, all of the code within a generic type declaration is executed in the context of a closed constructed type that was created by applying type arguments to the generic declaration.
 Each type parameter within the generic type is bound to a particular run-time type.
 The run-time processing of all statements and expressions always occurs with closed types, and open types occur only during compile-time processing.

 Each closed constructed type has its own set of static variables, which are not shared with any other closed constructed types.
 Since an open type does not exist at run-time, there are no static variables associated with an open type.
-Two closed constructed types are the same type if they are constructed from the same unbound generic type, and their corresponding type arguments are the same type.
+Two closed constructed types are the same type if they are constructed from the same unbound generic type, and an identity conversion exists between their corresponding type arguments.

 ### 8.4.4 Bound and unbound types